FoA-game/CrescentGarden/EP1/stories.md

 Fellow gardeners, today I stand before you as a member of this resilient community and witness the indomitable spirit of Crescent Garden—the last garden of human civilization.

-Thanks to the relentless efforts of our community members, Crescent Garden is expanding its boundaries by 7% annually, weaving a veil of life across this once-forsaken land.
-Although this expansion will inevitably slow, we anticipate that this desert will once again become a lush forest within the next two centuries.
+Through the tireless efforts of our community members, Crescent Garden is expanding its boundaries by 7% annually, reweaving the fabric of life on this forsaken land.
+Although the pace of expansion will eventually slow, we estimate that lush forests will replace this desert within the next two centuries.

-Lina Kovalenko has dedicated herself to the remarkable task of using microbes to decompose the Ceras crystals.
-This action has eradicated the deadly threat these crystals posed to the land, enabling flora and fauna to thrive here once more—despite the distant air currents that still carry the aerosols, casting a shadow of death over the land.
-Elian Martez and his team have been restoring the ecology using local plants such as sagebrush and manila, employing genetic editing to adapt them to extreme environments.
-By taking root in deserts and saline lands, they maintain soil moisture, improve soil quality, and lay the groundwork for the growth of more woody plants.
+Lina Kovalenko has dedicated herself to the remarkable task of using microorganisms to break down Ceras crystals.
+Despite the distant winds still carrying aerosols and casting a shadow of death over this land, her research has significantly reduced the deadly threats in the soil, allowing flora and fauna to flourish once more.
+Meanwhile, Elian Martez and his team have used gene editing technology to domesticate local plants such as sagebrush and Manila grass, adapting them to extreme environments.
+These plants, rooted in deserts and saline-alkaline soils, not only retain soil moisture and improve soil quality but also lay the foundation for the growth of more woody vegetation.

-We have achieved initial success in ecological restoration, so let us continue to move forward together on this path of revival.
-We are here to survive and ensure that future generations inherit a world brimming with greenery and teeming with life.
+We have taken the crucial first step on the path to ecological restoration, but this is just the beginning.
+Let us continue to move forward together until this land is revived and future generations inherit a world whole of greenery and vitality.
+May the greenery endure, and may hope be everlasting.

 ## CG D - Demolition Compensation